Sequences

 ## Visual Reference

-Each sequence shows its enrolled subscriber count and the emails within it.
-Open Sequence Statistics to see where subscribers open, click, or disengage as they progress through the series.
+Each sequence shows the total Subscribers who are currently in the sequence or have already gone through it.
+Open Sequence Statistics to see where Subscribers open, click, or disengage as they progress through the series.

 ## Sequence Structure

 A sequence is a planned series of emails that subscribers receive over time.
-Unlike a broadcast, which sends once, a sequence sends step by step as each subscriber progresses through it.
+A broadcast sends once, but a sequence sends each step as each subscriber moves through the series.

-Use sequences for onboarding, courses, welcome series, sales nurture, product education, trial follow-up, event preparation, or any message path where timing matters.
+Use sequences for onboarding, courses, welcome series, sales nurture, product education, trial follow-up, event preparation, or any message path where the send timing matters.

 Each email step has its own subject, preview text, body, delay, draft or published state, and optional subscriber filter.
-Sequence-level settings control the shared sender, tracking, and sending rules for the whole series.
+Sequence-level settings control the shared sender, tracking, and sending rules for the full series.

-The most important planning question is: what experience do you want subscribers to have from beginning to end?
-Write the sequence outline before building the individual emails so the timing and message progression feel intentional.
+Before you build emails, decide what experience subscribers should have from the first message to the last message.
+Write the sequence outline first so the timing and message order feel intentional.

 1. Click **Sequences** in the left sidebar to open the Sequences page for the current workspace.